 Trimester 1, Online

 |How to Apply||

-	International students apply directly to UNE through UNE International.
-This course is only available off-campus (distance education).For more information, click here
+International students apply direct to UNE through UNE International.
+This course is only available online (distance education).For more information, click here

 Mandatory intensive schools may be a requirement of some of the units in this course.
 See Unit Catalogue for specific requirements.

 Advanced standing is not granted for units taken to meet course admission requirements (except where approved for units completed as part of the Pathways Enabling Course or the TRACKS tertiary preparation program or an approved articulation in the course).

 A candidate may be granted advanced standing for a unit passed at this or another institution which has a reasonable degree of correspondence to one of the units listed in Rule 2.
 Not more than 36 credit points of advanced standing may be granted.